tic-tac-token/ttt-book/src/chapters/1/writing-our-first-contract.md

    cli/src/cmd/utils.rs:43
 ```

-Oops—we forgot to create our contract under test!
-Fortunately, the Solidity compiler outbut is usually very helpful—here it points to the location of the missing import.
+Oops, we forgot to create our contract under test!
+Fortunately, the Solidity compiler outbut is usually very helpful.
+Here, it points to the location of the missing import, and prints the full path to the file it can't find.
 Let's create `FizzBuzz.sol` and try again:

 ```bash
 $ touch src/FizzBuzz.sol